GettingOverCovidTogether/GettingOverCovidTogether.github.io/index.md

 		      <div class="description-box">
 			      <h4>PraetorDaemon's Perspective</h4>
-			      <p>PraetorDaemonhas been to the mountaintop a number of times.
+			      <p>PraetorDaemon has been to the mountaintop a number of times.
 This time however, the stakes are much higher.
 In the name of charity, can PraetorDaemon successfully sherpa his friends to the mountaintop?</p>
 		      </div>

             <div class="link-box">